nuejs/nue/packages/nuejs.org/docs/custom-components.md

 Nue provides aliases for commonly used keys:

-- `.enter`: Captures both "Enter" and "Return."
+- `.enter`: Captures both "Enter" and "Return".
-- `.delete`: Captures both "Delete" and "Backspace."
+- `.delete`: Captures both "Delete" and "Backspace".
-- `.esc`: Captures both "Esc" and "Escape."
+- `.esc`: Captures both "Esc" and "Escape".
-- `.space`: Captures "Spacebar", " ", "Space Bar."
+- `.space`: Captures "Spacebar", " ", "Space Bar".
-- `.tab`: Captures "Tab."
+- `.tab`: Captures "Tab".
-- `.up`: Captures "Up" and "ArrowUp."
+- `.up`: Captures "Up" and "ArrowUp".
-- `.down`: Captures "Down" and "ArrowDown."
+- `.down`: Captures "Down" and "ArrowDown".
-- `.left`: Captures "Left" and "ArrowLeft."
+- `.left`: Captures "Left" and "ArrowLeft".
-- `.right`: Captures "Right" and "ArrowRight."
+- `.right`: Captures "Right" and "ArrowRight".

 ## Dynamic arrays
 When you define a loop with the `:for` expression, Nue automatically detects if the looped array is mutated and triggers the necessary UI updates.
 The following [array methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) are supported: